-Indeed, in recent years, the government has had to concern itself with an unflattering Organization for Economic Development (OECD) report listing Andorra as one of 35 "tax havens."
-The OECD has been concerned about small states that allow non-resident individuals and enterprises to pay little or no taxes, and then fail to provide financial information to those individuals' and enterprises' countries of origin.
-The OECD promised to apply economic sanctions to countries that failed to comply within the next year with a list of tax and financial information disclosure reforms.
+The most pressing domestic and foreign policy issue faced by the Hasler government centered around an unflattering June 2000 Organization for Economic Development (OECD) report listing Liechtenstein as one of 35 "tax havens."
+The OECD expressed concern about small states that allow non-resident individuals and enterprises to pay little or no taxes, and then fail to provide financial information to those individuals' and enterprises' countries of origin.
+The OECD has promised to allow its member states to apply economic sanctions to countries that fail to comply with a list of tax and financial information disclosure reforms.
+In June 2000, these alleged tax havens were given one year to comply with the OECD's reform proposals.
+In July 2001, the OECD published a list of those states which had not yet taken steps towards such compliance.